-Two individual categories.
-Voting Rights and Election Certification and Dark Money saw a significant uptick in threat levels in the last two weeks.
+Two individual categories, Voting Rights and Election Certification and Dark Money saw a significant uptick in threat levels in the last two weeks.
 In this scan both these narratives are rated at a Very High Threat Level 8.
 This could have a profound impact on the results of the mid-term elections.

 Some of the reasons for these higher threat ratings concerning voting and dark money were because MAGA forces announced that IF they didn’t win back Congress, they would claim the election was rigged.
 This means they would challenge every result that does not benefit them whether there was any proof of fraud or not.
 This could delay the results being certified for weeks and set a bad precedent for the 2024 elections.

 On the economic front, MAGA candidates tightened up Congressional and Senate races in key battle ground states claiming that they were better for the American economy than Democrats.
 These is no proof in any of their “Commitment to America” plans that they know what to do about high fuel and food prices or the general level of inflation they currently blame on Biden Democrats.
-If MAGA candidates do end up controlling both houses of Congress, it was because of Dark Money being poured into battle ground states to support MAGA candidates as they made these misleading claims on the economy and crime.
+If MAGA candidates do end up controlling both houses of Congress, it will be because of Dark Money being poured into battle ground states to support MAGA candidates as they make these misleading claims on the economy and crime.

-The Democrats on the other hand were hoping that the boost in the polls they received over the summer because of the push back on the overturning of Roe v.
+The Democrats on the other hand were hoping that the boost in the polls they received over the summer because of the push back on overturning of Roe v.
 Wade would hold until the mid-terms.
 What we saw in the polls in the last two weeks was that the tide was shifting back to MAGA candidates based on economic and tough on crime issues.
 In our analysis, the Democrats, except for a few, were not pushing back effectively on these dubious MAGA claims.
 This could result in them losing control of both houses of Congress.